 (m) Recordkeeping and reporting requirements.
-The owner or operator of a gasoline dispensing facility subject to this section that creates a record under subsection (d)(2), (f)(2), (g)(4), (h)(4), (h)(10), (i)(2)(iii) or (j)(2)(ii) shall do both of the following:
+The owner or operator of a gasoline dispensing facility subject to this section that creates a record under subsection (d)(2), (f)(2), (g)(4), (h)(4), (h)(10), (i)(2)(iii) or (j)(2)(ii) (j)(2)(iii) shall do both of the following:

-(1) Maintain the required records onsite at the gasoline dispensing facility for 2 years, unless specified otherwise in this section or unless a longer period is required under Chapter 127 (relating to construction, modification, reactivation and operation of sources) or a plan approval, operating permit, consent decree or order issued by the Department.
+(1) Maintain the required records onsite at the gasoline dispensing facility OR ELECTRONICALLY STORED ALLOWING FOR ONSITE EXAMINATION for 2 years, unless specified otherwise in this section or unless a longer period is required under Chapter 127 (relating to construction, modification, reactivation and operation of sources) or a plan approval, operating permit, consent decree or order issued by the Department.